timescale/docs/mst/failover.md

 *   When unexpectedly master or replica fail because of the hardware hosting the virtual machine fails.
-*   When controlled failover happend because of upgrades.
+*   When controlled failover happens because of upgrades.

 ## Uncontrolled master or replica fail